apache/pekko/docs/src/main/paradox/stream/stream-quickstart.md

 description of what we want to have computed once we run the stream.
 Then we convert the resulting series of numbers into a stream of @apidoc[util.ByteString] objects describing lines in a text file.
 This stream is then run by attaching a file as the receiver of the data.
-In the terminology of Akka Streams this is called a @apidoc[stream.*.Sink]. @apidoc[stream.IOResult] is a type that IO operations return in Akka Streams in order to tell you how many bytes or elements were consumed and whether the stream terminated normally or exceptionally.
+In the terminology of Pekko Streams this is called a @apidoc[stream.*.Sink]. @apidoc[stream.IOResult] is a type that IO operations return in Pekko Streams in order to tell you how many bytes or elements were consumed and whether the stream terminated normally or exceptionally.

 ### Browser-embedded example